grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Here is the description of the main GUI classes:

 - the [GTKUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/GTKUI.h) class uses the [GTK](https://www.gtk.org) toolkit to create a Graphical User Interface with a proper group-based layout
-- the [QTUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/QTUI.h) class uses the [QT](https://www.qt.io) toolkit to create a Graphical User interface with a proper group based layout
+- the [QTUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/QTUI.h) class uses the [QT](https://www.qt.io) toolkit to create a Graphical User Interface with a proper group based layout
-- the [JuceUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceUI.h) class uses the [JUCE](https://juce.com) framework to create a Graphical User interface with a proper group based layout
+- the [JuceUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceUI.h) class uses the [JUCE](https://juce.com) framework to create a Graphical User Interface with a proper group based layout

 #### Non-GUI Controllers

 Here is the description of the main non-GUI controller classes:

-- the [OSCUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/OSCUI.h) class implement OSC remote control in both directions
+- the [OSCUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/OSCUI.h) class implements OSC remote control in both directions
-- the [httpdUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/httpdUI.h) class implement HTTP remote control using the [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) library to embed a HTTP server inside the application.
-Then by opening a browser on a specific URL, the GUI will appear and allow to control the distant appliction or plugin.
+- the [httpdUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/httpdUI.h) class implements HTTP remote control using the [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) library to embed a HTTP server inside the application.
+Then by opening a browser on a specific URL, the GUI will appear and allow to control the distant application or plugin.
 The connection works in both directions
-- the [MIDIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MIDIUI.h) class implement MIDI control in both directions, and it explained more deeply later on
+- the [MIDIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MIDIUI.h) class implements MIDI control in both directions, and it explained more deeply later on

 #### Some Useful UI Classes for Developers